-The main difference to independent bank guarantees is that suretyship guarantees are accessory to the underlying contract between the creditor and the debtor, meaning the validity and enforceability of the bank guarantee depends on the validity of the original obligation between the creditor and the debtor.
+The main difference to independent bank guarantees is that suretyship guarantees are accessory to the underlying contract between the creditor and the debtor.
+This means that the validity and enforceability of the bank guarantee depends on the validity of the original obligation between creditor and debtor.

-One of the biggest advantages of independent bank guarantees is the possibility of receiving the payment on first written demand from the bank which guarantees a high standard of protection for the creditor.
+One of the main advantages of independent bank guarantees is the possibility of receiving the payment on first written demand from the bank, which guarantees a high standard of protection for the creditor.
 This does not work under Thai Law.
 It is not possible to waive the assertion of any objections the creditor might have against the debtor in a bank guarantee.

 Using bank guarantees in Thailand has therefore become quite complicated and less secure.
-Due to the risk highlighted above, it is therefore advisable, that companies in Thailand only cooperate with renowned Thai banks with international exposure or international banks that would apply international standards in their daily business in order to keep their reputation.
+Due to the risks highlighted above, it is advisable that companies in Thailand only cooperate with renowned Thai banks with international exposure or international banks that would apply international standards in their daily business in order to keep their reputation.

 V. International Bills of Exchange and Promissory Note

-Bills of exchange and promissory notes play an important role in the commercial and financial sectors.
-They not only provide a way to make payments or provide credit but can also act as security for credits.
-In particular using bills and notes will often facilitate the enforcement of accounts receivable.
+Bills of exchange and promissory notes play a moderately important role in the commercial and financial sectors today.
+They provide a way to make payments or provide credit but can also act as security for credits.
+Using bills and notes will often facilitate the enforcement of accounts receivable.

 1. The Convention on International Bills of Exchange and International Promissory Notes (“Convention”)

-The UNCITRAL Convention on “International Bills of Exchange and International Promissory Notes 1988” attempts to harmonize various competing systems for using bills of exchange and promissory notes.
-This convention has been adopted by United Nations General Assembly since 9 December 1988 and shall be applied when all parties expressly agree upon and use a particular form of a negotiable instrument, indicating that the instrument is subject to the UNCITRAL Convention.
+The UNCITRAL Convention on “International Bills of Exchange and International Promissory Notes 1988” attempts to harmonise various competing systems for using bills of exchange and promissory notes.
+This convention has been adopted by United Nations General Assembly since 9 December 1988 and is applied when all parties expressly agree upon and use a particular form of a negotiable instrument, indicating that the instrument is subject to the UNCITRAL Convention.

 a) Specific characteristics of the Convention